leifbr/f5certlabs/docs/class2/module10/lab1.rst

 In the task you will build a trust between bigip01 and bigip02.
 Once the trust between the devices is built you will be build a Sync-Failover device group and place the BIG-IPs in the new group.
-You will build this from bigip01 and syncs its good configuration to bigip02.
+You will build this from bigip01 and sync its good configuration to bigip02.

 On **bigip01.f5demo.com**, under **Device Management > Device Trust >
 Peer List** and select **Add**